Noah-Moller/Tetrix-Context/README.md

 Together, these apps, powered by Tetrix Context, create an ecosystem where every tool is aware of and reacts to your context.

-## Contributing

-We welcome contributions from the community!
-If you'd like to help improve these projects or develop new integrations, please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on getting started.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.